RedEyesBadDragon/chaturbateStuff/chatBot_00/README.md

 5: 801-999     - Red Eyes Darkness Metal
 6: 1000-9000 - Red Eyes Flare Metal
 7: OVER 9000 - Red Eyes Ultimate

 --------------------------------
 Alternate options . . .
 --------------------------------
+(will add alternates here soon for the above listing) (i.e.) diff commands for me *weird thought tbh*

 ____________________
 @ Level . . .  you should. . . (don't have to u.u)